World Baseball Classic qualification: History

 When the fifth WBC was rescheduled for 2023, the qualifying round was also rescheduled and took place in September and October 2022.
 However, the composition of the teams changed, with Argentina replacing the Philippines, and the two tournaments were instead hosted in Regensburg, Germany, and Panama City, Panama.
 The 2023 qualifying tournaments produced three first-time entrants to the WBC in the Czech Republic, Great Britain, and Nicaragua, while Panama earned its first trip back to the main tournament since being relegated in 2009.

 Coming out of the 2023 WBC, the qualification setup returned to a relegation model similar to 2013 and 2017.
 The top 16 finishers from 2023 again received automatic bids to the 2026 WBC, while the four teams which finished in last place in their first-round pools were relegated to the qualifying round.
 The number of teams competing in the 2026 WBC qualifiers was reduced from 12 to eight, split into two four-team, round-robin tournaments.
 Three of the four teams relegated from the 2023 WBC successfully re-qualified – Colombia, Nicaragua, and Chinese Taipei.
 Brazil was the final team to qualify, earning its first WBC berth since 2013.
-With all qualifying teams having previously appeared in a WBC, the 2026 tournament will be the first WBC since 2009 with no first-time entrants.
+With all qualifying teams having previously appeared in a WBC, the 2026 tournament was the first WBC since 2009 with no first-time entrants.